 - A woman does not need to have children, nor a partner to be fulfilled.
 If she does have those things and IS fulfilled, more power to her!

 - A woman does not need a thriving career, nor a hefty salary to be fulfilled.

 - A woman does not need to be pressured by her peers, friends, family to settle down and pursue “The One”.

 - A woman, should be able to live her life however she chooses, the same way men do, with no outside judgement or interference.

-I guess I should be more appreciative – I grew up in a country which advocates freedom of speech: nobody is going to kill me for writing this post; nobody cares that I’m writing it wearing a tight-fitting mini-dress.
+I guess I should be more appreciative – I grew up in a country which advocates freedom of speech: nobody is going to kill me for writing this post; nobody cares that I’m writing it without a bra on.
 Still, I’m rather tired of witnessing female oppression: whether you see it or not, it’s there.

 When my mother left my dad, she was criticised by all.
-I grew up hearing everyone slate her choices, fight and freedom.
+I grew up hearing everyone slate her choices.
 Nobody blinked an eye at my dads mishaps because his liberation was given, not earned.

 We now have access to ongoing projects offering female-support; countless texts and programs encouraging empowerment and it’s about fucking time.
 Unfortunately, “we” is not enough.
-There are women all over the world subjected to gender apartheid – everything from the way they dress to the way they walk is dictated.
-They are bullied, tortured and ostracized and in some places even made to sit at the back of the bus.
+There are women all over the world subjected to gender apartheid: everything from the way they dress to the way they walk is dictated.
+They are bullied, tortured; ostracised and in some places made to sit at the back of the bus.
 Sound familiar?
 And let us not forget about FGM (female genital mutilation) and Death by Stoning.
 Where’s the humanity?
 Where’s the fairness?
 Where’s the equality?

 But don’t worry, because change is coming.
 Rise of the”Selfish” Woman: where a woman does whatever she wants, whenever she wants, however she wants and no individual will stop her.
 I see the rise of this woman every day, because she stares straight back at me; almost fearless.